DanNeytur/MSE-6-series-repair-droid/README.md

     * Right Position- turn right
     * Left Position- turn left

-* While the Droid is powered the sound module will keep sounding 4 diffrent sounds in loop.
+* While the Droid is powered the sound module will keep sounding 4 different sounds in loop.

 ## Authors